poweredbygrow/front-end-challenge/README.md

 ## Remarks
 - Feel free to use any boilerplates or frameworks as long as you can explain why you used one.
-- Component based code with a functional approach is preffered.
+- Component based code with a functional approach is preferred.
 - Don't hesitate to ask any questions regarding the challenge.

 ## Bonus